la belle époque

 Today it can almost be argued that Paris has never been more international than at this period!
 The city attracted Americans, British, Austrians, Spanish and many others from all social backgrounds and has fascinated us all enough to retrospectively call it La Belle Époque.

-Discover the story of Vivian, taking place during Belle Époque
+Discover Caroline’s writtings taking place during La Belle Époque